Dylanex1/NBA-2025-Project-/Stage 2/Stage 2 details.md

 * In the NBA players will attend a draft combine before getting picked out on a team.
 The team will decide if they want that player after seeing certain statistics of the player.
 This is connected by `Draft_combine_stats.csv` it has playerID to connect to the players.

-* The Attends relationship is many-to-many since each player in the NBA will attend many draft combines over the seasons if they did not make the cut the first time in the NBA.
-Each draft combine will have many attending players to the event.
+* The Attends relationship is many-to-many since each player in the NBA will attend many draft combines over the seasons in NBA and each draft combine will have many attending players.

 * In the attends relationship a player will partially participate in a draft combine since a player can be excused or not invited to a draft combine and a draft combine will totally participate since the draft combine will not be logged if the combine was cancelled.